JOHN 15

 But when the Comforter is come, whom I will send unto you from the Father, even the Spirit of truth, which proceedeth from the Father, he shall testify of me:

 But when the Comforter is come- how grateful the apostles would be that as they went into a world full of hate, they would have one in their hearts who was a comforter.
 He would strengthen their hearts to continue despite the opposition the hatred of men would set up against them.
+The love of God is shed abroad in the hearts of believers, Romans 5:5, and thus they are fortified to endure the world’s hatred.

 Whom I will send unto you from the Father- notice it is “whom” and not “which”, for the Holy Spirit is a Divine Person, not merely an influence.
 He has influence indeed, but He is not just an impersonal force.
 Note the personal link established between Divine persons and the apostles.
 The Spirit is sent by the Son from the Father to them.
 As they go forth into a hostile world, they have the whole Godhead on their side.
-The Son sends because His prayer to His Father has been answered, 14:16, so again this gives them assurance as they go forth that Christ is approved of the Father, even though He is disapproved of by men.
+The Son sends the Spirit because His prayer to His Father has been answered, 14:16, so again this gives them assurance as they go forth that Christ is approved of the Father, even though He is disapproved of by men.

-Which proceedeth from the Father- a lot has been made of this word “proceedeth”, especially as it is in the present tense here, whereas the sending was in the future when the words were spoken.
-But surely the sense is that the character of the Spirit when He is sent is that He is then proceeding forth from the Father.
-This gives emphasis to the place from which He comes.
-Of course Divine persons are everywhere at all times, but the proper and personal location of the Spirit is with the Father in heaven.
 Strong’s Greek Dictionary defines the verb ‘ekporeuomai’, (which is here rendered “proceedeth”), as meaning “to depart, be discharged, proceed, project, come forth, come out of, depart, go forth, go out, issue, proceed out of”.
 With such a variety of meanings how shall we decide?
 The decision has been made for us, for the Authorised Version, translated by pious and scholarly men extremely well versed in the Greek language, translates the word as “proceedeth”.
 When we gather up the mentions of the word when it is translated in this way we discover that, in eight out of ten cases, the word has to do with that which comes out of the mouth.
 Here are the references:

 “every word that proceedeth out of the mouth of God”, Matthew 4:4.